Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 - Getting your pre-approval letter ahead of house hunting or making an offer ensures that you can make an offer on the house as soon as you find the right one.

-- Pre-approval letters expire within 60-90 days, so if you don't find the right property in time, you will have to go back to your lender for a second letter.
+- Pre-approval letters expire within 60-90 days, so if you don't find the right property in time, you must return to your lender for a second letter.

 - Pre-qualification is not as essential as pre-approval, but it is still beneficial for a first-time buyer.

-Pre-qualification is the initial step in a mortgage transaction designed to essentially determine your borrowing power.
+Prequalification is the initial step in a mortgage transaction designed to determine your borrowing power.

-The figure quoted by your lender will allow you to customize and tailor your search for a home that you can actually afford.
+The figure quoted by your lender will allow you to customize and tailor your search for a home you can afford.

 At this stage, you shouldn’t be going to open houses.

-Rather, you should be concentrating on going to a lender’s office to start the home buyer’s process.
+Instead, it would be best to concentrate on going to a lender’s office to start the home buyer’s process.

 The prequalification stage only asks for finances given to your lender verbally.

-You only need to tell a lender your name, contact info, your income, and a general overview of all your debts and all your assets.
+You only need to tell a lender your name, contact info, income, and a general overview of all your debts and assets.

 You can give a lowdown on your finances to a lender with one quick call, a simple email, or in person.